Tempest in a Glass

 Do you think that only wizards can create magic?
 With AKVIS NatureArt anyone can be a magician.
 It doesn't take long to learn how to change the mood of a photo by applying one's imagination and become a master of fire, thunder, and lightning.
 You could even create your own little tempest in a teapot.

-Step 2.
-Make a copy of the layer using the command Layer -> Duplicate Layer.
+- Step 2.
+Make a copy of the layer using the command Layers -> Duplicate.

 Selecting an Area for the Effect (Rain)

-Start processing the selected area by pressing and accept the result by pressing .
+Press and .
 The plug-in's window closes, and in the graphics editor is a glass filled with rain:

 Rain in a Glass